Sneha-Athota/Railway-Track-Inspection-System/README.md

 - Web interface for easy access by railway operators

 # Tech Stack
-Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript
-Backend: Node.js, Express.js
+- Backend: Node.js, Express.js
-Machine Learning & AI: Python (for the deep learning defect detection model)
+- Machine Learning: Python (for the deep learning defect detection model)
-Database: MongoDB
+- Database: MongoDB

 # How to Run
 If you’d like to run this program on your local machine, make sure you have Node.js and Python installed.